prezi/fail/README.md

  - `~/.fail.properties`
  - Default values hard-coded in `fail`

-### Full list of supported configuration options
+### Full list of supported configuration options for the client

 #### `fail.dryRun` (`-n`, `--dry-run`)
 Skips running sappers.
 Set to `true` or `false` if setting it via system properties.
+Works for online commands, too.

 #### `fail.sarge.targz` (`-p`, `--sappers`)
 Path to the tarball containing sappers; lets you provide your own.
 The default points to the sappers shipped with fail.